naliferopoulos/ThinkingInBinary/life-is-binary.md

 ## Life is binary

 Have you ever thought about why the number *two* is so important?
 Why we keep referring to it?
 I think it is important because it is the smallest element count of a set that can represent **choice**.
 Think about a power switch.
 The switch has two states, ON and OFF.
 If it only had one state there would be no choice.
-If it had more, like {ON, ALMOST_ONT, OFF}, it would still be a valid representation of choice, but with three outcomes.
+If it had more, like {ON, ALMOST_ON, OFF}, it would still be a valid representation of choice, but with three outcomes.

 Considering that, I like to think that life, the world around us, god or whatever, the whole realm of existance, is *binary*.
 It might not seem that obvious at first but let us examine three scenarios of choices.